What are some general points I should know about maintaining and servicing chain saws?

 A loose chain increases wear on drive sprockets, drive links and bar, and endanger the operator if it climbs out of the track.
 A chain that is too tight will increase wear on components.

 - When adjusting chain tension follow the manufacturer's instructions.
 General tips include:

 - Loosen bar nuts.

-- Rest tip of bar on small piece of wood to hold tip up.
+- Rest tip of the bar on a small piece of wood to hold tip up.

 - Tighten chain by turning adjustment screws until the chain is snug against the bar but able to be turned freely.

 - Tighten bar nuts for correct chain tension by pulling on bar upwards with a gloved hand or supporting it firmly from below.